JeanLucPons/Kangaroo/README.md

 # Pollard's kangaroo for SECPK1

-A simple Pollard's kangaroo solver for SECPK1
+A simple Pollard's kangaroo ECDLP solver for SECPK1

 Structure of the input file:
 * All values are in hex format